By the Shores of Time

 “I—I” she began to tear while gently setting him to the side.
 “I’m sorry.”

-She looked upon his dead body as blood pooled against her knees.
+She looked at his dead body as blood pooled against her knees.
 Alex’s sudden panic alerted her, sending her out the window in a scramble.
 She glimpsed the upper floor, finding the paralyzed drunkard.

 “What the hell are you doing?”
 Gabriel shouted at Alex.
 “Where’s Celeste?”